dereksonderegger/444/docs/06_FlowControl.md

 }
 ```

-where the `index` variable will take on each value in `vector` in succession and then statement will be evaluated.
-As always, statement can be multiple statements wrapped in curly brackets {}.
+where the `index` variable will take on each value in `vector` in succession and the next statement will be evaluated.
+As always, the statement can be multiple statements wrapped in curly brackets {}.

 ```r
 for( i in 1:5 ){